-The credit risk exposure on financial assets of the consolidated entity which have been recognised on the statement of financial position is the carrying amount, net of any provision for doubtful debts.
+The credit risk exposure on financial assets of the Company and consolidated entity which have been recognised on the Balance Sheets is the carrying amount, net of any provision for doubtful debts.
 The Company minimises credit risk by dealing with Australian regulated banks.